Turkish Cuisine: A Complete Guide to Turkish Food & Drinks

 Turnip juice

-A sour, sometimes hot, crimson-colored drink prepared by boiling turnips and carrots in water, and adding vinegar.
-Originating in Southern Anatolia, it can relieve an upset stomach, helps the body to cope with the heat, and is also one of the more preferred accompaniments of some spicy Turkish food like kebab, cigkofte, and raki.
+A sour, sometimes hot, crimson drink made by boiling turnips and carrots in water with vinegar.
+Born in southern Anatolia, it settles an upset stomach, helps the body handle heat, and stands up to spicy food like kebab, cig kofte, and raki.

 Boza

-This thick, slightly sour drink is made from crushed millet and water, which has been left to ferment.
-Boza is most commonly enjoyed in winter, and Boza houses serve glasses of the drink decorated with cinnamon or chickpeas.
+Thick and slightly sour, made from crushed millet and water left to ferment.
+Boza belongs to winter, and boza houses serve it in glasses decorated with cinnamon or chickpeas.

 Raki